frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeRevenueOverview.md

 - Conversion Rate: Rate of sessions that converted.
 - Apdex: Application Performance Index is a standard developed by an alliance of companies for measuring the performance of applications.
 A perfect Apdex score is 1.

-Each KPI cell displays the current value for the last 24 hours.
-Each KPI is compared to a seven-day time shift over the past 24 hours and will display, in parentheses, the KPI difference and trend direction.
+Each KPI cell displays the current value based on the selected timeframe.
+Each KPI is compared to a time shift that is selected in the TimeShift variable dropdown and will display, in parentheses, the KPI difference and trend direction.

 ![Revenue Overview Dashboard](RevenueOverview-2.png)